Jet pack: Daedalus Flight Pack

-Hydrojet packs
+iJETPACK Aeronautics: IJ6180 Jetsuit

+In 2021, Australian aerospace company, iJETPACK Aeronautics developed a six mini-turbojet wearable flight system ("Jetsuit") producing up to 180 kg thrust distributed across three units on the arms and back.
+Its R&D and flight operations are supported by NSW Government, Dainese, Specialist Helicopters and Australian Motorsport Innovation Precinct. iJETPACK's founder, Jennie Bewes is a commercially licensed helicopter pilot that specialises in Safety & Regulatory Compliance and a former corporate innovation leader known for introducing novel products and services such as the World's first big-data insights tool. iJETPACK's engineer, David 'Dakka' Clarke is a former defence (RAAF) engineer who single-handedly built a hydrogen-peroxide fuelled "Rocketbelt" which he flew at Brisbane's EKKA show in 2013, Royal Adelaide Show in 2014 and in China 2018.

+Hydroflight

 The 21st century has seen a new approach to jet packs where water is used as a high-density propulsion fluid.
 This requires a very large mass of fluid that makes a self-contained jet pack infeasible.
 Instead, this approach separates the engine, fuel and fluid supply from the pilot's flying apparatus, using a long flexible hose to feed the water to the jet nozzle pack attached to the pilot's body.
 These inventions are known as "hydro jet packs", and successful designs have used jetski technology as the powerplant operating in a body of water (an ocean, lake, or pool) to provide the needed propulsion.
 Several hydro jet pack approaches have been successfully tested and put into production.
 Flow rate can be controlled by a throttle operator on the jetski, or by the pilot using a remote actuator.

-Another significant difference with hydro jet packs is that they can be operated below the surface as well as above it.
+Hydro jet packs can be operated below the water's surface as well as above it.
 As of 2013, many hydro jet pack rental businesses are operating in various locations around the world.

 JetLev

 The JetLev was the first hydroflight jet pack on the market, and its makers were awarded the first patents, in 2008, for hydro jet packs.
 The JetLev has the appearance of a typical jet pack, with two nozzles on a backpack propelling the rider upwards.
-It just has an umbilicus to the powering jetski that provides the water for the thrust used.
+It has an umbilicus to the powering jetski that provides the water for the thrust used.